SonOfTchalla/ielts-simulator/README.md

 -Answer questions in Part 3.
 3. Verify that comprehensive feedback is provided at the end of the test.
 4. Click **Download Report** and check the PDF for proper formatting and content.

+---

+### Conclusion
+The IELTS Speaking Test Simulator is a robust tool for practicing and simulating the IELTS Speaking Test.
+By leveraging advanced APIs and LLMs, it provides accurate feedback and scoring, helping users improve their speaking skills.
+The separation of Practice Mode and Test Mode ensures a smooth and focused user experience.